-Like theme parks, internationally zoos are al fresco activities, but in the UAE we have indoor tropical rainforest Green Planet and aquariums.
+Like theme parks, internationally, zoos are al fresco spots, but in the UAE you can head to indoor tropical rainforest Green Planet as well as aquariums.

 The National Aquarium Abu Dhabi opened last November, and hammerhead sharks, great barracudas and puffins are only some of the animals on view there.
 The attraction was the first to open in Al Qana, a new waterfront destination in the UAE capital, and is home to more than 46,000 creatures and 330 species.
 Spanning across 9,000 square metres, it is the largest aquarium in the Middle East.